 Not many Singaporeans have the time and patience to read and compare the Nutrition Information Panels of similar products.
-There is an easier way to identify healthier food products simply look for the Healthier Choice Symbol (HCS) and Healthier Snack Logo on food labels.
+There is an easier way to identify healthier food products simply look for the Healthier Choice Symbol (HCS) on food labels.

 Products carrying the HCS are generally lower in fat, saturated fat, sugar and sodium.
 Some are also higher in dietary fibre and calcium compared to other products in the same category.
 So, if you are dashing through the supermarket and want to pick the healthier choice with ease, you can confidently select items with this symbol

-Snacks that display this logo on their label are lower in fat, saturated fat, sodium, or sugar compared to regular products.
-They are also packaged in small, individual servings.
+Snacks that display the Healthier Choice Symbol (HCS) on their label are lower in fat, saturated fat, sodium, and/or sugar compared to regular snacks.
+They may also be packaged in small, individual servings.

 Read these next: